 The County does not have resources to provide residents assistance with rodent problems.
 You may want to seek advice from a pest extermination service, or provide or purchase your own method of eradication.
 In addition, since rats are attracted to household organic waste, you could check your property and your neighborhood for sources of household waste.
 Any such material should be disposed of at an authorized disposal facility.
-If that is not possible, call 503-742-4452 for information or to file a complaint or file a complaint online.

 Who can I contact about a horse that looks thin and uncared for?

 Livestock neglect is a criminal matter.
 If you believe an animal is not receiving adequate food and water to maintain a healthy body weight or otherwise looks neglected or abused, please call the Sheriff's Office non-emergency dispatch number at 503-655-8211